yellowdog/python-examples/README.md

 - If `taskType` is set at the Task level, then `taskTypes` is automatically populated for Task Groups level using the accumulated Task Types from the Tasks, unless overridden.
 - If `taskTypes` is set at the Task Group Level, and has only one Task Type entry, then `taskType` is automatically set at the Task Level using the single Task Type, unless overridden.

-## Task Counts
+### Task Counts

 The `taskCount` property can be set in the `workRequirement` section of the `config.toml` file, or in any `taskGroup` section of a JSON Work Requirement definition.

-In the former case, the `taskCount` applies only to the `Task` specified within the `config.toml` file and is not inherited by any JSON specification.
-In the latter case, the `taskCount` applies to the Task specified within that Task Group, and there must only be zero or one Task(s) within the Task Group.
+In the former case, the `taskCount` applies only to the `Task` specified within the `config.toml` file and is not inherited by JSON Work Requirement specifications.

+In the latter case, the `taskCount` applies to the Task specified within that Task Group, and there must only be zero or one Task(s) listed within the group.

 ## Examples